mridula-narang75/agentic_ai_solution_procurement/README.md

 3. Click **Create API Key**
 4. Copy the key that's generated (it's a long string of letters and numbers)

-You can use the same key for everything, or create separate keys for each agent (recommended if you plan to use this a lot, since it avoids hitting usage limits).
+Create separate keys for each agent (recommended if you plan to use this a lot, since it avoids hitting usage limits).

 ### Step 6: Add Your API Key to the `.env` File

 The project uses a file called `.env` to store your secret API key safely (this file is never shared or uploaded anywhere).

-1. In the main project folder, find the file named `.env.example` (or create a new file named exactly `.env` if it doesn't exist)
+1. In the main project folder, find the file named `.env` (or create a new file named exactly `.env` if it doesn't exist)
 2. Open it with any text editor (Notepad on Windows, TextEdit on Mac)
 3. Paste in the following, replacing `your_key_here` with the key you copied in Step 5: